QuantEcon/lecture-source-py/source/rst/amss3.rst

 .. literalinclude:: /_static/code/amss/utilities.py
     :class: collapse

-Next, we show code that we use to generate a very long simulation starting from initial government debt equal to :math:`-.5`
+Next, we show the code that we use to generate a very long simulation starting from initial government debt equal to :math:`-.5`

 Here is a graph of a long simulation of 102000 periods